nhoizey/images-responsiver/docs/eleventy-plugin-images-responsiver/tutorial/05-presets/README.md

 ![My logo](assets/my-logo.png){.logo}{width=400}{height=400}{data-responsiver=logo}
 ```

-This syntax is becoming really verbose, but **don't abandon now**, it's really worth it, and we'll see a little later how to make it easier for the content authors!
+This syntax is becoming really verbose 😱, but **don't abandon now**, it's really worth it, and we'll see a little later how to make it easier for the content authors!

 Check the result of the transformation to see how the images now have different `sizes` attribute values: